conda/conda/docs/source/build_tutorials/pkgs2.rst

 bld.bat must be formatted differently, and needs the command that tells it to exit if it encounters an error.

-NOTE: In bld.bat, the best practice is to to add the ``if errorlevel 1 exit 1`` after every command so if the commnand fails, the build fails.
+NOTE: In bld.bat, the best practice is to to add the ``if errorlevel 1 exit 1`` after every command so if the command fails, the build fails.

 Save this new file ``bld.bat`` to the same directory where you put your new ``meta.yaml`` and ``build.sh`` files.